AmroAbdrabo/orchestrationChili/tools/cellulo-robot-pool/README.md

 Tested with Qt 5.10.1 on:

   - Ubuntu 17.10
-  - macOS 10.13.3
+  - macOS 10.13.3 with Xcode 9.3
-  - Android 7.1.2 (also available on the Play Store)
+  - Android 7.1.2 with Ubuntu 17.10 host with Android API 23, Android SDK Tools 25.2.5 and Android NDK r10e (both apps also available on the Play Store)

+Does not work on Windows due to WinRT sandboxing preventing multiple apps from communicating with each other.
+This prevents any sort of daemon from being built within the WinRT framework.

 Linux & macOS build
 -------------------